 I recently did a background check.
 Can I submit that check?

-To maintain complete consistency, it is important that all USSA’s member coaches and officials be screened uniformly according to USSA's established criteria.
+To maintain complete consistency, it is important that all USSA’s member coaches, officials and volunteer members be screened uniformly according to USSA's established criteria.
 Only screening through USSA’s specific program with NCSI will be permitted.

-I’m a coach or official, but I don’t work with youth.
+I’m a coach, official or volunteer member, but I don’t work with youth.
 Do I still need to register?

 Yes.
-USSA has no way of knowing if and when individual coaches or officials work with youth.
+USSA has no way of knowing if and when individual coaches, officials or volunteer members work with youth.

 I’ve been a longstanding coach or official.
 Must I still complete screening?

-USSA sincerely hopes that screening won’t impact any of its valuable coaches or officials.
-With a pool of thousands of employees, coaches and officials, screening is necessary to ensure a safe environment for our youth members.
+USSA sincerely hopes that screening won’t impact any of its valuable coaches, officials or volunteer members.
+With a pool of thousands of employees, coaches, officials and volunteer members, screening is necessary to ensure a safe environment for our youth members.

-Do coaches and officials under 18 years old have to complete background screening?
+Do coaches, officials and volunteer members under 18 years old have to complete background screening?

-Underage coaches and officials will not go through the normal screening process.
-However, coaches and officials under the age of 18 will be required to submit two letters of recommendation.
+Underage coaches, officials and volunteer members will not go through the normal screening process.
+However, coaches, officials and volunteer members under the age of 18 will be required to submit two letters of recommendation.
 Click here for details and requirements.